-The Career Development and Counseling Center provides comprehensive career, academic, transfer and guidance services for all MxCC students.
+The Career Services department provides comprehensive career, academic, and guidance services for all MxCC students.
 Professional counselors are available to assist students with a wide range of questions and concerns throughout their academic careers.
 Among the services available to students are:

 - Assistance in selecting a career or major